Waterless beauty products are better for you, and better for the planet. Here’s why

 5 Of The Best Waterless Beauty Products

 Rich in coconut oil, cocoa butter and vitamin B5, this unique hair conditioning formulation is the epitome of Ethique’s product versatility.
-This is a solid conditioner bar that can be magically transformed into a in shower moisturiser, too!
+Bonus: You can use this solid conditioner bar as a moisturising shower gel, too!

 Let the festive mood reign the season with this elegant hue of brightness!
 Pinch of Colour is one of the world’s first waterless beauty brands, creating waves of change in the waterless beauty landscape.
 We love this matte hue, called Sophia.
 It packs a bold punch, and is perfect for making a statement!